CBD against depression

 At the same time, experience reports also show that low dosages (<50 mg/day) frequently not sufficiently effective are, while medium to higher dosages (150–300 mg/day) are described as more effective.

-- The previous state of research is often based on open designs, small samples or preclinical data.
+- The current study situation often relies on open designs, small samples or preclinical data.

-- There are so far no approved CBD therapy for depression, so the use should always be considered as Off-label to be understood.
+- There are so far no approved CBD therapy for depression, so the use is always considered Off-label to be understood.

 Conclusion: